giovana-git/giovana-git/README.md

 - 👋 Hi, I’m @giovana-git
 - 👀 I’m interested in
-- 🌱 I’m currently learning Redes de Computadores
+- :book: Estudante de Redes de Computadores
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me giovanaalmeidacosta1105@gmail.com
+- 📫 Contate-me no email: giovanaalmeidacosta1105@gmail.com

 <!---
 giovana-git/giovana-git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.